HannahTa/The-Wedding-Game/README.md

 Task | Investigating | Status
 --- | --- | ---
 Drag and Drop | Kyle | In Progress
-Consolidate Content folder |  | To Do
+Consolidate Content folder | Josh | Done!
 'free' mode |  | To Do
 Return to Origin button |  | To Do
 Basic JSON export |  | To Do